Driving tests are taking place in England, Scotland and Wales - find out what changes to expect because of coronavirus (COVID-19).

 Wearing glasses does not count as a good reason not to wear a face covering.
 You should practise driving wearing a face covering before your test to help you prepare.

-Your test will be cancelled if you come for your test without a face covering and you did not declare you could not wear one when you arranged your test.
+Your test will be cancelled if you come without a face covering but you did not declare you could not wear one.

 You will need to remove your face covering briefly so your driving examiner can check your ID.